GU-CLASP/GU-CLASP.github.io/content/pages/research/type-theory-group/index.md

 ![LAMBDA-CALCULUS](./pics/LAMBDA-CALCULUS-EST.-1936.png)
 ---

 The Type Theory group is devoted to the study of Type Theoretical methods for NLP and Formal Semantics.
-The group is led by Jean-Philippe Bernardy.
+The group is led by Rasmus Blanck.

 Group members:

--	Jean-Philippe Bernardy
+-	Rasmus Blanck
 - Ellen Breitholtz
 - Shalom Lappin
 -	Robin Cooper